shift-happens-benchmark/icml-2022/docs/source/call_for_papers.rst

 Both components will be submitted via OpenReview, and reviewing is double-blind.

-Please not that at submission time, a proof-of-concept implementation is sufficient.
+Please note that at submission time, a proof-of-concept implementation is sufficient.
 Until the camera-ready deadline, the implementation should be comprised of a plugin to the ``shifthappens`` benchmark package, and the final version of the dataset needs to be provided.

 **Extended abstracts** consist of: